 U.S. Army ROTC Scholarships

 Two-year and three-year ROTC Scholarships are awarded each year to full-time college students on a best-qualified basis; students need not be enrolled in Military Science classes to compete.
 These scholarships provide full tuition, pay lab fees, educational fees and book costs, plus a stipend for 10 months of each scholarship funded school year.
 Students who receive an Army ROTC Scholarship are not eligible for entry into the Simultaneous Membership Program but do incur a military service obligation upon graduation.
-Students can also apply for the Guaranteed Reserve Forces Duty Scholarship which assures Reserve Component (part-time) service upon commissioning.
+Students can also apply for the Guaranteed Reserve Forces Duty Scholarship which assures part-time service upon commissioning.

 If you are ready to lead, serve your country, earn respectable compensation, and have more fun than you ever imagined possible in your career, contact:

-Asst.
-Professor of Military Science
+Adjunct Instructor of Military Science

 College of the Ozarks